Overview

 47. Recommend that the federal and provincial government prioritize skilled trades and adjust the immigration points system to strongly favour needed trades and expedite immigration status for these workers, and encourage the federal government to increase from 9,000 to 20,000 the number of immigrants admitted through Ontario’s program.Fully implemented

-The Ontario Immigrant Nominee Program (OINP) plans to use 40% of its 16,000 allocation in 2023 to nominate individuals in the skilled trades and have made changes to the Expression of Interest scoring system to award more points to candidates in priority occupations/sectors.
+Of it’s total allocation of 16,500 in 2023, the Ontario Immigrant Nominee Program (OINP) nominated 4,592 individuals in the skilled trades, more than even before.
+This is in addition to the changes that were made to the Expression of Interest scoring system to award more points to candidates in priority occupations/sectors.

 The federal government is also prioritizing selection of some skilled trades occupations through category-based selection and Ontario will encourage the targeting of additional occupations through federal immigration selection programs.